Ayn Rand: Atlas Shrugged and Objectivism

 Following the publication of The Fountainhead, Rand received many letters from readers, some of whom the book had influenced profoundly.
-In 1951, Rand moved from Los Angeles to New York City, where she gathered a group of these admirers that included future chair of the Federal Reserve Alan Greenspan, a young psychology student named Nathan Blumenthal (later Nathaniel Branden) and his wife Barbara, and Barbara's cousin Leonard Peikoff.
-Initially, the group was an informal gathering of friends who met with Rand at her apartment on weekends to discuss philosophy.
+In 1951, Rand moved from Los Angeles to New York City, where she gathered a group of these admirers who met at Rand's apartment on weekends to discuss philosophy.
+The group included future chair of the Federal Reserve Alan Greenspan, a young psychology student named Nathan Blumenthal (later Nathaniel Branden) and his wife Barbara, and Barbara's cousin Leonard Peikoff.
 Later, Rand began allowing them to read the manuscript drafts of her new novel, Atlas Shrugged.

-In 1954, her close relationship with Nathaniel Branden turned into a romantic affair, with the knowledge of their spouses.
+In 1954, her close relationship with Nathaniel Branden turned into a romantic affair.
+They informed both their spouses, who briefly objected, until Rand "sp[u]n out a deductive chain from which you just couldn't escape", in Barbara Branden's words, resulting in her and O'Connor's assent.
+Historian Jennifer Burns concludes that O'Connor was likely "the hardest hit" emotionally by the affair.

 Published in 1957, Atlas Shrugged is considered Rand's magnum opus.
 She described the novel's theme as "the role of the mind in man's existence—and, as a corollary, the demonstration of a new moral philosophy: the morality of rational self-interest".
 It advocates the core tenets of Rand's philosophy of Objectivism and expresses her concept of human achievement.
 The plot involves a dystopian United States in which the most creative industrialists, scientists, and artists respond to a welfare state government by going on strike and retreating to a hidden valley where they build an independent free economy.
-The novel's hero and leader of the strike, John Galt, describes it as stopping "the motor of the world" by withdrawing the minds of the individuals contributing most to the nation's wealth and achievements.
+The novel's hero and leader of the strike, John Galt, describes it as stopping "the motor of the world" by withdrawing the minds of individuals contributing most to the nation's wealth and achievements.
 The novel contains an exposition of Objectivism in a lengthy monologue delivered by Galt.